 - For unconditional offer holders: you will be eligible for a CAS for the Pre-sessional English course.
 You should apply for the Pre-sessional English course online and once accepted, you will receive a 'combined CAS' which will cover the duration of the Pre-sessional course and the academic course.

 - For conditional offer holders: if you have a valid 'IELTS for UKVI' test report which meets the English language requirement of the degree level course, then you are eligible to take the Pre-sessional English course.
 It is possible for you to obtain a CAS for the Pre-sessional English course first, and then extend your Tier 4 visa once your academic offer becomes unconditional.
-You can make this visa application in the UK and the Immigration Service team will help you prepare your visa application.
+You can make this visa application in the UK and we will help you prepare your visa application.
 If you do not have a valid 'IELTS for UKVI' test report, then you will NOT be eligible for a CAS for the Pre-sessional English course unless 'English language' is the ONLY outstanding offer condition.